nagyist/tao-user-guide/src/items/modal-feedback.md

 **Step 3:** If additional modal feedback is required, then click the *Add a Modal Feedback* hypertext below and enter in the conditions as done in the first Modal Feedback message.

 Following the entry of the final feedback condition, you will want to preview the feedback.
-For that, review the entry for *Preview*.
+For that, [review the entry for *Preview*][i_0020].